Try a Free Live AI Golf Lesson TRY FREE

 Golf Biomechanics - Posture's Effect on the Takeaway and Club Length

-Posture at address is something that Tiger Woods always does right and it's something that can be done right everytime by all golfers.
-However, once you setup to the golf ball correctly, you must ensure that your equipment works with you and not against you.
+Posture at address is something that Tiger Woods consistently executes correctly, and it is something that can be done right every time by all golfers.
+However, once you set up to the golf ball with correct posture, you must ensure that your equipment works with you rather than against you.

-I regularly see that most students have clubs that are too long for them once they are in the correct posture and they are then forced to manipulate the club during the takeaway rather than just glide their shoulder blade as I demonstrated in the Takeaway Video.
+I regularly observe that most students have clubs that are too long for them once they achieve correct posture, and they are then forced to manipulate the club during the takeaway rather than simply gliding their shoulder blade as demonstrated in the Takeaway Video.

-Our average student gets fit with irons that are 1-1.5" short of standard at our golf academy in Orlando.
-Once you watch this video and the Takeaway Video, you will clearly see why, but only if you are setup to the ball correctly as we advocated in the Biomechanically Correct Setup Video.
+Our average student gets fit with irons that are 1 to 1.5 inches shorter than standard at our golf academy in Orlando.
+Once you watch this video along with the Takeaway Video, you will clearly see why — but only if you are set up to the ball correctly as we advocated in the Biomechanically Correct Setup Video.

-Once you setup correctly and have clubs that are fit properly for you, the takeaway becomes a tiny, simple movement initiated from the back and core that will dramatically simplify your golf swing and keep your arms nice and quiet during the start of the backswing.
+Once you set up correctly and have clubs that are properly fit for your body, the takeaway becomes a tiny, simple movement initiated from the back and core that will dramatically simplify your golf swing and keep your arms quiet during the start of the backswing.

 Checkpoints for Practice